 The designated primitive/rustic trails are in a more natural state than the trails with paved or graded surfaces, and are not maintained to the same extent as the paved or graded trails.
 Accordingly, the designated primitive/rustic trails may have uneven or irregular surfaces and may pose heightened danger or hazard to users.
 Due to the higher potential for danger or hazardous conditions on or along designated primitive/rustic trails, users of those trails do so at their own risk.

 In addition to designated paved, graded, and primitive/rustic trails, there are many non-designated trails throughout the Forest Preserves.
 Such non-designated trails may occur naturally as deer trails or through human foot traffic over time.
 The Forest Preserves does not encourage, but generally does not prohibit, the use of non-designated trails.
 Users of such trails, however, should note that the Forest Preserves does not inspect or maintain non-designated trails.
 Accordingly, hidden and latent dangers, as well as other hazardous conditions, may be encountered on non-designated trails.
-Users of non-designated trails do so at their own risk and our encouraged to minimize their use of such trails.
+Users of non-designated trails do so at their own risk and are encouraged to minimize their use of such trails.